Chromatophore/HP48-Superchip/investigations/quirk_collide.md

 ## Investigation:

-Since wrapping behavior was an area of interest, I made this program to start this, as well as collision behavior.
+Since wrapping behavior was an area of interest, I made this program to test this, as well as collision behavior.
 You can move around 2 small boxes and see how they wrap around the edges of the screen, and how they generate collisions (you can't collide with the text) - the contents of vF are dumped into the two displayed hex digit pairs.

 The program clearly shows that this platform does not wrap sprites around the edge of the screen, however that is not what this investigation is about.
 The program has been tested with both sc10 and SCHIP 1.1.
 In sc10, the behavior of the boxes corresponds perfectly with what we expect to happen: the boxes report a 1 if they touch each other and a 0 if not.
 No additional unusual behavior is observed, and nothing unusual happens in lores mode, either:

 ![sc10_hires_no](quirk_collide_img/sc10_hires_no.jpg)
 ![sc10_hires_yes](quirk_collide_img/sc10_hires_yes.jpg)
 ![sc10_hires_edge](quirk_collide_img/sc10_hires_edge.jpg)
+(There is significant flickering in this program, so I've enhanced this next image, it reads 00 01)
 ![sc10_lores_yes](quirk_collide_img/sc10_lores_yes.jpg)
 ![sc10_lores_edge](quirk_collide_img/sc10_lores_edge.jpg)